 Investors also may have the misconception that property managers just collect their management fees and don’t really care about the properties or their clients.

 You know that’s also not true.
 Most property managers are stacking nickels to make a dollar in this industry.
 Even if you’re fee-maximized, it takes a lot to turn a profit in the property management industry.
 This is a DIY culture.
-It’s sometimes hard to explain your value to investors unless they have 10 or more properties and they can’t keep up.
+It’s sometimes hard work to explain your value to investors unless they have 10 or more properties and they can’t keep up.

 Understanding the perspective of both sides can help property managers attract investors.